Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Discussion

 All pedagogical materials used for the course under discussion are available on GitHub and are Creative Commons licensed, so they can be used or remixed by anyone who wants (\url{https://github.com/AmeliaMN/STAT220-labs}).
 All code and anonymized data from this paper is also available on GitHub, for reproducibility (\url{https://github.com/AmeliaMN/ComparingSyntaxForModeling}).
+The same information is mirrored on the Open Science Framework (\url{doi.org/10.17605/OSF.IO/Y5TFV}).
 Data analysis was performed in R, and the paper was written in RMarkdown.
 The categorical color palette was chosen using Colorgorical \citep{gramazioetal2017}, and colors for the Likert scale plot are from ColorBrewer \citep{harrowerbrewer2003}.
 Example data used throughout the paper is from \texttt{palmerpenguins} \citep{horstetal2020}.
 Code from the formula section uses the R packages loaded in that course, \texttt{mosaic} and \texttt{ggformula} (\texttt{ggformula} is now loaded automatically with \texttt{mosaic}) \citep{pruimetal2017, kaplanpruim2020}.
-Code from the tidyverse section uses the functions from that course, the \texttt{tidyverse} and \texttt{infer} packages \citep{wickhametal2019, brayetal2021}.
+Code from the \texttt{tidyverse} section uses the packages from that course, \texttt{tidyverse} and \texttt{infer} \citep{wickhametal2019, brayetal2021}.